shawnbrown/datatest/docs/tutorial/introduction.rst

 difference objects---one difference for each element in *data* that fails to satisfy the *requirement*.

-Difference objects describe each invalid element and can be one of of four types: :class:`Missing`, :class:`Extra`, :class:`Deviation` or :class:`Invalid`.

 In the following test, we assert that values in the list ``['A', 'B', 'C']`` are members of the set ``{'A', 'B'}``.
 This test fails because the value ``'C'`` is not a member